 Embedding beeswax foundation sheets on site using car battery.

-Student taking 5 frame catcher box into the field at swarming season.
+Student taking 5 frame catcher box into the field during swarming season.

 Field officer (right) teaching beeswax embossing.

 Beekeeping training technology, processing, quality control, packaging and labeling and bulk sales of honey and wax products are taught at the processing center under the direction of our NGO.
 Our training facility uses centrifuge extraction.